teambit/docs/blog/getting-started-with-bit.md

 ### Importing our component

-In order to add our button inside our card component we need to first import it.
+To add our button inside our card component we need to first import it.
 Bit doesn't allow using relative imports even though both components are in the same directory.
 The reason is that they might be in the same directory today but might not be tomorrow.
-This allows you to easily change your code directory structure without messing up your component imports.
-In order to import this component we need to find it's package name which we can see in the overview tab of the component.
+This allows you to easily change your code directory structure without messing up your component imports, as your component becomes decoupled from the workspace directory structure.
+To import this component we need to find it's package name which we can see in the overview tab of the component.

 Once we import it we can then use it inside our card component and we can also import the Button Props and extend our Card Props to also take in the Button Props.